 The parish in Binarowa was established in the 14th century.
 In the fifteenth century at the latest, the first church functioned in the village, on the site of which, around 1500, a late-Gothic church of St. Michael the Archangel was built.
-In 1596, a tower was added to the nave, and at the beginning of the 17th century, the church was surrounded by arcades and a ridge turret was erected on the roof of the nave.
+In 1596, a tower was added to its nave, and at the beginning of the 17th century, the church was surrounded by arcades and a ridge turret was erected on the roof of the nave.
 In the years 1641-1650 the music choir was transformed, the windows were enlarged and a new polychrome was made, and in 1844 the chapel of Guardian Angels was added.
 In 1898, the ground floor of the tower was expanded, and the nave was divided with pillars into three aisles.
 In 1908, the roofs of the nave, chancel and the upper parts of the tower were covered with galvanized sheet metal and the shingle face of the walls was replaced with planks.
 In the years 1953-1957, the polychromes were restored.
 From the 1990s, work was carried out to restore the church to its pre-1908 appearance.

 The church was built in the middle of the village, in the bend of the stream flowing through it, on the northern side of the road from Biecz.
 It was built of fir wood, as a structure orientated towards the cardinal sides of the world, of a log construction technique, i.e. without the use of nails, with walls consisting of horizontally arranged wreaths made of wooden beams joined at the corners.
 Additionally, from the outside, the walls were covered with shingles.
 The whole was placed on a stone foundation.